► New WEC hypercar race category

-At the Tokyo Auto Salon earlier this year, Toyota revealed the GR Super Sport concept – a 986bhp, LMP1 inspired hybrid – and now we know it’s going into production.
-On the same weekend the racing team took its maiden Le Mans victory, the Toyota Gazoo racing president Shigeki Tomoyama, revealed the company’s plans for the Super Sport.
+At the Tokyo Auto Salon in 2018 Toyota revealed the GR Super Sport concept – a 986bhp, LMP1-inspired hybrid.
+On the same weekend the racing team took its maiden Le Mans victory last year, the Toyota Gazoo racing president Shigeki Tomoyama, revealed the company’s plans for the Super Sport.

 ‘Competing in the World Endurance Championship – one of the most demanding motorsport series – and racing at Le Mans helps us to advance the development of our world-leading hybrid electric technology and enables us to transfer the knowledge we gain to our production cars,’ he said.